Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Quantum Hardware-in-the-Loop Framework

 \subsection{Computational and Information Flow}

-\cref{fig:QHIL_Loop} depicts the computational and information flow within the QHIL framework for the OPF calculation.
-The OPF problem formulation is initially given essential system parameters such as the number of buses ($N$), system connectivity, and transmission line resistance, inductance, and capacitance, as well as real-time data from the simulator, such as demand power values ($P_i^D$, $Q_i^D$) and RES power generation outputs ($P_i^{PVF}$, $P_i^{WF}$).
-If solar and/or wind farms are included in the system, their parameters are also added.
-Furthermore, several OPF constraints, such as bus voltage ($\underline{V_i}$, $\overline{V_i}$) and generation limits ($\underline{P_i^G}$, $\overline{P_i^G}$, $\underline{Q_i^G}$, $\overline{Q_i^G}$), are provided to ensure that the power system functions within acceptable operating limits.
+\cref{fig:QHIL_Loop} depicts the computational and information flow within the QHIL framework for OPF.
+Different colors and line styles are used to distinguish components and improve visual clarity.
+In particular, the yellow box represents the RTDS\textsuperscript{\textregistered} hardware, while the dashed gray box corresponds to the Python environment.
+Solid box outlines denote the overall system architecture, whereas dashed boxes indicate internal processes, with arrows passing through them to show step-by-step operations and data flows within the system.
+The problem formulation is initially given essential power system parameters, such as the number of buses $N$, system connectivity, and transmission line resistance, inductance, and capacitance.
+In addition, real-time data are obtained from the simulator, including demand power values $P_i^D$ and $Q_i^D$, as well as RES power generation outputs $P_i^{PVF}$ and $P_i^{WF}$.
+If solar and/or wind farms are integrated into the power system, the corresponding parameters are added as well.
+For OPF, relevant constraints, including bus voltage limits $\underline{V_i}$ and $\overline{V_i}$, as well as generation limits $\underline{P_i^G}$, $\overline{P_i^G}$, $\underline{Q_i^G}$, and $\overline{Q_i^G}$, are provided to ensure that the power system functions within acceptable operating limits.

-The OPF problem \cref{eq:opf-obj,eq:opf-cons} is then solved using the AQOPF algorithm.
-This approach converts the OPF problem into a Hamiltonian representation \cref{eq:final-hamiltonian} that can be executed by quantum and digital annealers.
-The results are subsequently collected from the annealers.
-The output values are used to calculate the required generator voltage ($V_{i,ref}^G$) and active power ($P_{i,ref}^G$) set points based on the approach used for modeling the generator's excitor and governor in the real-time power system simulation.
-The required generator voltage ($V_{i,ref}^G$) set point is given by:
+The OPF problem is then solved using the proposed algorithm in \cref{sec:implementation}, executed on QA and QIIO.
+The results are subsequently collected from the annealers and can be used for modeling and control purposes, e.g., to calculate the required generator voltage $V_{i,ref}^G$ and active power $P_{i,ref}^G$ set points based on the approach used for modeling the generator's excitor and governor in the real-time power system simulation.